dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 <img src="https://dskow.github.io/media/image7.png" width="395" height="150" />

-3. Filter the Device Profiles by choosing Marshmallow API 23
+3. Filter the Device Profiles by choosing Marshmallow API 23 which is the most current that the manager has.

 <img src="https://dskow.github.io/media/image8.png" width="624" height="587" />

-4. Click the download button to right of 5.7” Marchsmallow.
+4. Click the download button to right of 5.7” Marshmallow.

 <img src="https://dskow.github.io/media/image9.png" width="624" height="89" />

 This will take a while to download.
 A dialog access window will appear late in the install to do the actual install.

 <img src="https://dskow.github.io/media/image10.png" width="623" height="66" />